OpenEvalProject/evals/manuscripts/elife-63033/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/63033/elife-63033-fig8-v2.jpg)

 **Figure 8.:** (A) Odds ratios with severe COVID-19 after additional adjustments for BMI, smoking status and prevalent diseases.
 (B) Odds ratios with severe pneumonia in study participants with and without prevalent diseases at the time of blood sampling.
 (C) Odds ratios by age tertiles at the time of the COVID-19 pandemic.
 (D) Odds ratios for men and women, separately.
 The left-hand side shows the odds ratios per 1-SD increment in the multi-biomarker infectious disease score, and the right-hand side the odds ratios for comparing individuals in the highest and lowest quintiles of the score.
-All models are adjusted for age, sex, and assessment centre.Figure 8—source data 1.Figure 8.
+All models are adjusted for age, sex, and assessment centre.

 Finally, we examined the technical repeatability and biological stability of measuring the multi-biomarker infectious disease score.
 The measurement repeatability was high (Pearson correlation 0.94 in blind duplicate samples; Figure 9A).
 Even though the blood samples were primarily non-fasting, the levels of the infectious disease score remained broadly stable during 4 years based on blood samples from repeat visits (Pearson correlation 0.61 between baseline and repeat visit measurements; Figure 9B).